 Contrary to popular belief, children can be prised away from screens.
 There’s plenty of encouragement here, plus all the tech they need for a reduced daily fix.
-Here on the wild Llyn Peninsula, The Hunting Lodge sits in prime position to offer vitamin D-packed stargazing, mountain-climbing, beach-combing and hot tub-soaking.
+Here on the wild Llyn Peninsula, The Hunting Lodge sits in prime position to offer vitamin D-packed stargazing, mountain-climbing, beach-combing and pool-splashing.

 This is a 400-acre shooting estate run by a world expert.
 There’s no minimum age for shooting clay – they just need to be strong enough to cope with a gun and get the safety aspect.
-If that seems like a shot too far, more traditional fun beckons for older kids in the hot-tub beneath the star-spangled skies.
+If that seems like a shot too far, more traditional fun beckons for all kids in the covered, heated swimming pool.

 Stay out in the gravelled garden to eat around the terrace table for 20.
 There’s a coal barbecue to ensure they get a bellyful of fun.
 At night, the firepit awaits for memories made around toasted marshmallows.
 Inside, the TV snug offers Netflix and Amazon Prime Video, and superfast Wi-Fi’s on tap for serial streamers.